Packages

 Run the CLI to convert an OpenAPI/Swagger file to AgentBridge:

-environment variable if it's not already set, nonetheless, it's required to run.
+CLI will prompt you for the ANTHROPIC_API_KEY environment variable if it's not already set, nonetheless, it's required to run.
 You can find your API key in the Anthropic console.

 Options

-Option | Alias | Description |
+| Option | Alias | Description |

 -V | --version | Output the version number |

--o | --output <path> | Output file path (default: agentbridge.json ) |
+-o | --output <path> | Output file path (default: agentbridge.json) |

 --no-cache | - | Disable LLM response caching |